Wednesday, September 3rd, 2025¶

 125000

 So far, we've explicitly generated lists using square brackets and comma-separated inputs.
 Suppose we want to generate a list containing the cubes of the first 50 positive integers.
+Our current strategy is not reasonable for this sort of task.

 In [14]: